History of the Jews in Békés (Hungary)

-The history of the Jews in Békés, a county in Hungary, has lasted more than two centuries.
-Jewish settlement in Békés began in the 18th century and the population began to grow rapidly in the mid-19th century.
-After World War I, levels of antisemitism increased until eventually Békés's Jewish population was transferred to ghettos.
-Many former residents were deported to concentration or death camps.
-Very few survivors returned after the war, although a new synagogue was founded in the county's capital city.
+The history of the Jews in Békés County, Hungary, spans more than two centuries.
+Jewish settlement in the region began in the 18th century, with the population growing rapidly by the mid-19th century.
+Following World War I, rising antisemitism eventually let to the forced relocation of the Jewish population into ghettos and their deportation to concentration and death camps.
+While a few survivors returned after the war and founded a new synagogue in the county's capital, the community remains small.

 History

-The history of the Jews in Békés County began the first half of the 1700s.
-Jews have lived in Békés County, since the 18th century.
-In 1768, there were only 3 Jews in the village of Vari (Gyulavari).
-From the end of the 18th century, the first Jewish communities were founded in Vari, Dévaványa and Békésszentandrás.
+Jews presence in Békés County dates back to the first half of the 1700s.
+In 1768, records show only 3 Jews living in the village of Vari (Gyulavari).
+By the end of the 18th century, the first Jewish communities were founded in Vari, Dévaványa, and Békésszentandrás.

-In 1836, there were 542 Jews in Békés County, but by 1870 there were 6255.
-From the 1850s to the First World War, a large infrastructure was built including Jewish cemeteries, synagogues, prayer-houses, mikvehs, schools and Chevra Kadishas (Békéscsaba, Gyula, Orosháza, Szeghalom, Békés, Szarvas, Battonya and Sarkad).
-After the war, political instability contributed to the rise of antisemitism.
-Laws dispossessing the Jewish community of their homes and property were implemented.
-Violence against Jewish areas increased, including robbery, destruction of property, and murder.
+The population grew from 542 in 1836 to 6,255 by 1870.
+Between the 1850s and the First World War, extensive communal infrastructure was developed, including synagogues, prayer-houses, mikvehs, schools, and Chevra Kadishas (burial services) in town such as Békéscsaba, Gyula, Orosháza, Szeghalom, Békés, Szarvas, Battonya and Sarkad.

+After the war, political instability contributed to a rise in antisemitism.
+New laws were implemented to dispossess Jewish citizens of their homes and property, accompanied by an increase in robberies, property destruction and violence.

 The Holocaust

-From 1941, forced labour was imposed on the Jews, and all of the Jews of Békés County went either to the ghettos and/or to the concentration camps of Békéscsaba and Szolnok.
-Others were deported on transports to Auschwitz-Birkenau and Strasshof.
+Beginning in 1941, forced labour was imposed on the Jewish community.
+Eventually, the Jews of Békés County went moved to ghettos or sent to concentration camps of Békéscsaba and Szolnok.
+Others were deported via transports to Auschwitz-Birkenau and Strasshof approximately 15,000 Jews from four transit camp, Baja, Debrecen, Szeged, and Szolnok, were diverted in late June 1944 to the Strasshof transit camp near Vienna.
+This group primarily comprised families from the settlements and small villages of southern Hungary.

+At the Strasshof transit camp, a "slave market" was operated where families from Békés and other southern regions were assigned to work for private and municipal employers.
+These deportees, often including children and the elderly as families were kept intact, performed forced labor on farms, in commerce, and within the war industry across Vienna and Lower Austria.

 Of the estimated 6,200 Jews who were deported from Békés County, approximately 5,000 were murdered in the Holocaust.
-Of the 2,000 survivors, very few returned to the area and now the Békés County Jewish community is very small and is concentrated in the county's capital, Békéscsaba, where a new synagogue has been built.
+While about 2,000 survivors remained, many of whom survived due to the labor conditions in the Strasshof system rather than the extermination camps, very few returned to the area.
+Today, the Békés County Jewish community is concentrated in the capital, Békéscsaba, where a new synagogue has been built and handed over in 2004 near the Jewish cemetery.

 Holocaust memorial days

-In Békéscsaba, Orosháza, Gyula, Szarvas, Tótkomlós and Doboz - every year, in summer.
+Memorial services are held every summer in Békéscsaba, Orosháza, Gyula, Szarvas, Tótkomlós and Doboz to honor the victims.